Anja S. Greer Conference 2026 Courses

 This course will cover highlights from a year-long calculus class that merges lab investigations with a problem-based curriculum.
 This program emphasizes qualitative approaches to problem-solving more than symbolic solutions with algebra, while also incorporating writing for understanding, collaboration, and focused spiraling of topics.
 Some of the labs focus on foundational aspects of calculus, while others delve into calculus-based models (income inequality, probability distributions, the “Tilt-a-Whirl”, skydiving).
 Participants will need to bring a tablet or laptop computer.

-07 – Inquiry Adventures: Journey into the Joy of Recreational Mathematics
+07 – A Joyful Journey into Recreational Mathematics

 Leader: Diana Davis, Phillips Exeter Academy

 Discussion-based courses are so wonderful for student engagement and understanding, but they’re challenging to teach well, especially the first time.
 In this course, you’ll learn to create a classroom environment that fosters student discussions, through the experience of being a student yourself, discussing how it went, and learning from the experience.
-We’ll watch videos of successful classes in action, and practice leading the class and getting feedback.
-We’ll also discuss ways to adapt the method to all kinds of classes — big, small, basic, advanced, full-class, small groups, and so on.
+We’l discuss ways to adapt the method to all kinds of classes — big, small, basic, advanced, full-class, small groups — and test out your ideas for your own classroom.

 Leader: Rebecca Courter, Charlotte Lain School